 As a manufacturer of CNC-machined and injection-molded custom parts, we comply with certain regulatory standards, including International Organization for Standardization, or ISO, 9001:2015 for our manufacturing facilities in Minnesota.
 In North Carolina, we comply with the ISO 9001:2015 standard for our plastics manufacturing and the AS9100D standard for our metals manufacturing.
-In New Hampshire, we comply with the ISO 9001:2015 and the AS9100D standard for our metals manufacturing.
 In New Hampshire, we comply with the ISO 9001:2015 and the AS9100D standards for our CNC-machined and sheet metal.
 We are also able to meet regulatory standards ISO 9001:2008 at our manufacturing facilities in Feldkirchen, Germany and Eschenlohe, Germany.
 We also meet regulatory standard ISO 13485 at our manufacturing facility in Eschenlohe, Germany and regulatory standard ISO 14001 at our manufacturing facility in Feldkirchen, Germany.
-We are also able to meet regulatory standards ISO 9001:1001 in Japan.
+We are also able to meet regulatory standards ISO 9001, ISO 14001 and ISO 27001 in Japan.
 If any regulatory inspection reveals that we are not in compliance with applicable standards, regulators may take action against us, including issuing a warning letter, imposing fines on us, requiring a recall of the parts we manufactured or closing our manufacturing facilities.
 If any of these actions were to occur, it could harm our reputation as well as our business, financial condition and operating results.
 In addition, we may need to obtain additional certifications in the future and there are no guarantees we would be able to do so on a timely basis, if at all.
 Moreover, obtaining and maintaining required regulatory certifications can be costly and divert management's attention.